Global Models for Time Series Forecasting: A Simulation Study: Data Generating Processes

-Our interest in this study lies specifically around those methods that can generate time series with controllable features, rather than random generation processes.
 The experimental settings of our study involve scenarios with simple/complex patterns, homogeneous/heterogeneous series, varying number of series, and varying series lengths, as described under Section \ref{sec:overview_of_methodology}.
 The DGPs that we use for the study are selected such that they can simulate practical forecasting scenarios as closely as possible.
 We start from the simplest forms of DGPs, which are linear DGPs with short memory.
 Then, we gradually make them more complex by increasing the number of lags to have linear DGPs with longer memory.
 Next, we introduce more complex, non-linear DGPs namely, a threshold linear model that switches between different linear models based on certain conditions, a chaotic model and another delay differential equation based model, the Mackey-Glass Equations.
 This section gives details of these DGPs that we use for our experiments in order to control the complexity of the patterns in the data.
+Further details corresponding to every DGP can be found under Appendix A.2 of our Online Appendix.

-\subsection{Linear Auto-Regressive Models}
+\subsubsection{Linear Auto-Regressive Models}

 We first simulate series using AR models.
 ARIMA models attempt to model the autocorrelation in the data~\citep{robgeorg2018otext}.
 AR models use a linear combination of the past values of the target series itself as regressors to predict the future values.
 MA models, on the other hand, model the future in terms of a linear combination of the past forecast errors.
 AR and MA models, once combined together with sufficient differencing of the time series to achieve stationarity, are called ARIMA models.
 The number of lags used for the AR model (p) and the MA model (q) and the amount of differencing (d) defines the complexity of the underlying ARIMA model.
 ARMA models can be approximated by pure AR models using many lags~\citep{kang2019gratis}.
 In this study, we generate series from AR models to enforce linear relationships in the simulated data.
 For the convenience of explanation, we first introduce the backshift operator as in Equation \ref{eqn:backshift_operator}.